LeeDLUffy/Heterogeneous-ensemble/README.md

 # Heterogeneous-ensemble

+A heterogeneous ensemble is a type of predictive model that combines the predictions of multiple models with different architectures or algorithms to improve the overall accuracy and robustness of the predictions.
 To perform a predictive analysis using a heterogeneous ensemble on the insurance dataset, we can follow the following steps:

 -Import the necessary libraries and load the insurance dataset.